 London Society takes its problems to Sherlock Holmes.
 Everyone else goes to Arrowood.

 Latest news: The Murder Pit (Arrowood 2) is out in the UK, Ireland and N. America.
-Further editions in translation will come out later in the year.
+Translations are now out in Dutch, Polish and French, with further editions in translation coming out later in the year.

 “gripping” Daily Telegraph